geohackweek/GoogleEarthEngine/_episodes/03-load-imagery.md

 teaching: 5
 exercises: 30
 questions:
-- How do I acquire satellite imagery?
+- How do I acquire satellite imagery at regional scales?
 - How can I make image mosaics?
-- How can I use my own vector data?
+- How can I use vector data?
 - How do I export images?
 objectives:
 - Learn how to access images based on filter criteria